Education

 0

-pupils benefiting from our educational projects
+Children benefiting from our educational projects in school settings

 0

-education and early childhood professionals trained in active teaching methods
+Teachers trained in active teaching methods

 0

-young people supported in their professional integration
+Young people supported in their professional integration journey

 Our projects

-Design for Change : Bâtisseurs de Possibles
+Design for Change : Bâtisseurs de Possibles (Builders of Possibilities)

-Pedagogical programme for interdisciplinary and citizen projects, designed for education professionals and students alike
+Pedagogical programme for interdisciplinary and citizen projects, designed for Education professionals and students alike.

 LISA France 2030

 To better understand, identify, and collaborate in order to better support the well-being and mental health of students.
-Promote their flourishing with an impact on well-being, school climate, and learning
+Promote their flourishing with an impact on well-being, school climate, and learning.

 The Schools Challenge

-A mentoring project to encourage 9th grade students in Seine-Saint-Denis to become interested in sustainable development, science and project management
+A mentoring project to encourage 9th grade students in Seine-Saint-Denis to become interested in sustainable development, science and project management.

-Higher education
+Higher Education

 Within the Education hub, the Higher Education department develops university courses, from the bachelor’s degree to the doctoral school.